The first date I ever went on came a few months after my parents gifted me an eHarmony subscription.

 Now, my friends will tell you I’m a fairly picky person when it comes to dating.
 I’m an ambitious person with strong faith values who’s looking for someone with these similar ideals.
 Good conversation, humor, and intellect also rank pretty high up there.
 Not an extensive list, but it surprisingly (and perhaps unfortunately) cuts out a lot of dating prospects.

 Back when I was a bright-eyed 23-year old, however, I had a much longer list of specific “needs” that included a well-paying job, a college education, height (around 6 feet), consistent church goer, and a nice car.

 I know, I know, I was the worst.
 Apparently I had high expectations for myself.

-Now, Finn met these criteria: he was a lawyer, a Christian, intelligent, and we were able to have good conversations.
+Now, Wynn met these criteria: he was a lawyer, a Christian, intelligent, and we were able to have good conversations.

 And eHarmony said we were compatible, so of course it’s a match, right?

 So, I did the smart thing: messaged back and forth online with him for a couple weeks before talking on the phone for a couple more.
 Once I felt that he wasn’t a serial killer, I agreed to a date.

 I was living in the Chicago suburbs at the time, about an hour’s train ride from downtown.
 So, after I got off work, I took the train into the city to meet Wynn for dinner where grabbed a bite to eat a local Mongolian grill chain before heading to Bucktown (the Chicago hipster mecca) to watch the band a friend of his from law school was in.

 And that’s where things went downhill.